The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: The Mach principle according to G ursey

-According to the Mach--Einstein doctrine, here referred to as the {\em Mach Principle}, there exists in the universe a basic inertial frame which is globally determined by the distant bodies (it was traditionally called the reference frame of ``fixed stars", but today these should be more properly understood as galaxy clusters); the existence of such a frame being ensured by the observed simplicity of the universe on a sufficiently large scale.
-Unfortunately, this principle cannot be derived from Einstein's equations, since in the theoretical framework of GR the inertial frame of a body only depends of the assumed metric tensor, independently of any consideration regarding the presence of other bodies.
+According to Mach--Einstein doctrine, here referred to as the {\em Mach Principle}, in the universe, there exists a basic inertial frame which is globally determined by the distant bodies.
+Initially, this was called the reference frame of ``fixed stars", but today it should be more properly called the reference frame of galaxy clusters on the large scale.
+The existence of such a frame is ensured by the observed simplicity of the universe on a sufficiently large scale.
+Unfortunately, this principle cannot be derived from Einstein's gravitational equations since, in the theoretical framework of GR, the average effect of distant bodies is unpredictable, because the structure of the universe on the large scale is {\em a priori} undetermined.

-To overcome this difficulty, G{\"u}rsey approached the problem as described in the next subsection.
-Unfortunately, this author could not realize that a generalization of GR may descend from the CGR principle in consequence of a spontaneous breakdown of conformal symmetry, since concepts of this sort were in gestation just in those years \cite{NAMBU} \cite{BAKER}.